MHRA/products/medicines/docs/data/README.md

 - Date created - upload date of document, e.g. “2019-03-08T05:08:00+00:00”
 - Release state - whether the document is released, e.g. “Y”
 - Revision label - version number of the file, e.g. “2”
-  This index is defined in code [here](https://github.com/MHRA/products/blob/master/medicines/search/src/index.rs).
+  This index is defined in [code](https://github.com/MHRA/products/blob/master/medicines/search/src/index.rs).

-Each file is stored as a blob with a name that is a hash of the file contents, e.g. “000f6ec9a52b3230d5f880e55fb33a405a1c83d3” and has a unique URI through which it can be accessed.
+Each file is stored as a blob with a name that is a hash of the file contents, e.g. `000f6ec9a52b3230d5f880e55fb33a405a1c83d3` and has a unique URI through which it can be accessed.

 ## Updates